digidotcom/xbee-python/doc/user_doc/update_the_xbee.rst

 Update the firmware of a local XBee
 ```````````````````````````````````

-The firmware update process of a local XBee device is performed over the serial
+The firmware update process of a local XBee is performed over the serial
 connection.
 For this operation, you need the following components:

-* The XBee device object instance or the serial port name where the device is
+* The XBee object instance or the serial port name where the device is
   attached to.
 * The new firmware XML descriptor file.
 * The new firmware binary file (\*.gbl)